patrol220/air-quality-plugin/readme.txt

 * First version of plugin

 == Upgrade Notice ==

+= 0.3 =
+There were added field in settings for providing waqi.info API key so now you must generate your own one, there was also changes in informing users and administrator about errors

 = 0.2 =
 Added more elegant way to display error when connecting with API went wrong